OmarAmara/Flask_back-end/README.md

 step 27:
 	Make route under accounts.py that will allow a user to create account when logged in...

+step 28:
+	Create route under model that contains foreign key so that a specific user_id, this will be user who is logged in creating the account, becomes associated through institution.

+step 29:

 note: - ******* run: 'deactivate'.
 To leave virtual environment. - always run 'pip3 freeze > requirements.txt' after installing a module. - run 'pip3 install -r requirements.txt' to retrieve/ install modules from repo.